 - 1973-1975: York University, Toronto, Undergraduate work, Social and Political Thought

-- 1978 - contimuing - served as guest lecturer at and attended numerous continuing legal, arbitration and mediation courses
+- 1978 - continuing - served as guest lecturer at and attended numerous continuing education, arbitration and mediation courses

 Memberships & Affiliations

-- Registered with the Law Society of Saskatchewan since 1979
+- Registered as active member, Law Society of Saskatchewan May 1979 - Aug 2023 (presently inactive)

 - Registered with the Law Society of Alberta from 1987-2003